Academy Software Foundation - Project Lifecycle

 - A SUPPORT file to let users and developers know about ways to get help with your project.

-- Have achieved and maintained a Core Infrastructure Initiative Best Practices Badge at the passing level.
+- Have achieved and maintained a OpenSSF Best Practices Badge at the passing level.

 - Have had a successful license scan with any critical issues remedied.